wp-plugins/smart-donations/readme.txt

 == Screenshots ==

-1. Here you pick the donation style
+1. Here you pick the donation style, paypal or wepay
-2. Classic
+2. Classic Donation (paypal or wepay)
-3. Text Box
+3. Text Box Donation (paypal or wepay)
-4. Three Buttons
+4. Three Buttons Donation (paypal or wepay)
-5. Slider
+5. Slider Donation (paypal or wepay)
 6. Example of site with donations
-7. You can customize anything
+7. You can customize any donation or progress indicator
-8. Example of progress indicators (Pro feature)
+8. Example of a donation progress indicators (Pro feature)
-9. Analytics (Pro)
+9. Analytics of all your donations(Pro)
-10. Forms Donation Style (Pro)
+10. Forms Donation Style (Pro, only paypal)

 == Changelog ==
 = 2.5.5 =